mfulmer1138/pythontutorial/README.md

   * https://code.visualstudio.com/?utm_expid=101350005-35.Eg8306GUR6SersZwpBjURQ.0&utm_referrer=https%3A%2F%2Fwww.google.com%2F

 ### Basic Python Understanding
-The Python standard tutorial - uses the command line
+The Python standard tutorial - uses the terminal or commandline, though it is written with a Unix/Mac focus
   * https://docs.python.org/3/tutorial/

 A more interactive tutorial - has it's own editor - good first place to go before downloading anything